-The Applicant and individuals and organisations that make submissions on this Application will be notified at each stage of the Application.
-After the FSANZ Board has considered the Approval Report, if the draft variation to the Code is approved, we will notify that decision to the Ministerial Council.
-If the approval of food derived from insect-protected corn line MIR162 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of changes to the Code in the national press and on the website.
-In addition, FSANZ provides an advisory service to the jurisdictions on changes to the Code.
+The Applicant and individuals and organisations that made submissions on this Application will be notified at each stage of the Application.
+This Approval Report and the decision of the FSANZ Board to approve the draft variation to Standard 1.5.2 will be notified to the Ministerial Council.
+If the approval of food derived from insect-protected corn line MIR162 is not subject to review, the Applicant and stakeholders, including the public, will be notified of the gazettal of changes to Standard 1.5.2 in the national press and on the website.
+In addition, FSANZ provides an information service to the jurisdictions on changes to the Code.